StevenNaliwajka/TVWSDataScraper/README.md

 I DON'T KNOW RIGHT NOW HOW TO VERIFY THAT THE CORRECT DRIVER IS INSTALLED AUTOMATICALY.
 Newest driver has to be dropped in system path "C:\Windows"

+Install, extract and drop "chromedriver.exe" into C:\Windows from this link:

 https://googlechromelabs.github.io/chrome-for-testing/#stable

 If project turns into something more maybe ill write bash script to handle that if needed.